cgoldberg/sauceclient/README.rst

 ==================

-Due to changes in the SauceLabs REST API, some of sauceclient's classes and methods have been changed or renamed since the pre-1.0 releases.
+Due to changes in the SauceLabs REST API, some of sauceclient's classes and methods have been changed or renamed since the pre-1.0 release.